 Like other aspects of marketing promotion, public relations is used to address several broad objectives including:

-- Building Product Awareness – When introducing a new product or relaunching an existing product, marketers can use a PR element that generates consumer attention and awareness through media placements and special events.
+- Building Awareness – When introducing a new product or re-launching an existing product, marketers can use a PR element to generate customer attention and awareness, particularly through media placements, social media announcements, and special events.

-- Providing Information – PR can be used to provide customers with more in depth information about products and services.
-Through articles, collateral materials, newsletters and websites, PR delivers information to customers that can help them gain understanding of the product.
+- Providing Information – PR can be used to provide customers with detailed information about products and services.
+Through organization-produced materials, such as online video tutorials, customer newsletters, social media postings, and other useful material, PR delivers information to customers that can help them gain understanding of the product or organization.

-- Reinforcing the Brand – In many companies the public relations function is also involved with brand reinforcement by maintaining positive relationships with key audiences, and thereby aiding in building a strong image.
-Today it is ever more important for companies and brands to build a good image.
-A strong image helps the company build its business and it can help the company in times of crises as well.
+- Reinforcing the Brand – In many organizations, the public relations function is also involved with brand reinforcement by maintaining positive relationships with targeted audiences and thereby aiding in building a strong image.
+Today it is crucial for organizations and brands to build a favorable image.
+A strong image helps the marketer grow its business and may also help protect the organization in times of crises.